Consolidated Edison, Inc. (NYSE:ED) Shares Bought by Great West Life Assurance Co. Can

 In other Consolidated Edison news, CFO Robert N. Hoglund bought 2,000 shares of the business’s stock in a transaction dated Wednesday, June 24th.
 The shares were acquired at an average price of $71.65 per share, with a total value of $143,300.00.
 Following the purchase, the chief financial officer now owns 41,893 shares in the company, valued at approximately $3,001,633.45.
 The purchase was disclosed in a document filed with the SEC, which is available through this link.
 In the last three months, insiders bought 2,595 shares of company stock worth $187,735.
 Insiders own 0.18% of the company’s stock.

-Consolidated Edison (NYSE:ED) last announced its earnings results on Thursday, August 6th.
-The utilities provider reported $0.60 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.53 by $0.07.
+Consolidated Edison (NYSE:ED) last issued its earnings results on Thursday, August 6th.
+The utilities provider reported $0.60 EPS for the quarter, beating the Zacks’ consensus estimate of $0.53 by $0.07.
 Consolidated Edison had a net margin of 10.86% and a return on equity of 7.92%.
-The firm had revenue of $2.72 billion for the quarter, compared to analyst estimates of $2.81 billion.
-During the same quarter last year, the business earned $0.58 earnings per share.
-On average, equities analysts forecast that Consolidated Edison, Inc. will post 4.26 EPS for the current fiscal year.
+The business had revenue of $2.72 billion for the quarter, compared to the consensus estimate of $2.81 billion.
+During the same quarter last year, the firm posted $0.58 EPS.
+On average, equities analysts expect that Consolidated Edison, Inc. will post 4.26 EPS for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Tuesday, September 15th.
 Stockholders of record on Wednesday, August 19th will be paid a $0.765 dividend.
 This represents a $3.06 dividend on an annualized basis and a dividend yield of 4.21%.
 The ex-dividend date of this dividend is Tuesday, August 18th.
 Consolidated Edison’s dividend payout ratio is presently 70.02%.

 A number of equities research analysts have recently commented on ED shares.
-Morgan Stanley upped their target price on shares of Consolidated Edison from $71.00 to $72.00 and gave the company an “underweight” rating in a report on Friday, August 14th.
+Credit Suisse Group raised shares of Consolidated Edison from an “underperform” rating to a “neutral” rating in a report on Monday, August 10th.
 Mizuho cut their price target on shares of Consolidated Edison from $78.00 to $73.50 and set a “neutral” rating for the company in a report on Wednesday, July 15th.
 Zacks Investment Research cut shares of Consolidated Edison from a “hold” rating to a “sell” rating and set a $76.00 price target for the company. in a report on Tuesday, June 23rd.
-Cfra cut their price target on shares of Consolidated Edison from $92.00 to $74.00 and set a “hold” rating for the company in a report on Friday, May 22nd.
-Finally, Credit Suisse Group raised shares of Consolidated Edison from an “underperform” rating to a “neutral” rating in a report on Monday, August 10th.
-Four equities research analysts have rated the stock with a sell rating, seven have given a hold rating and two have given a buy rating to the company’s stock.
-Consolidated Edison presently has an average rating of “Hold” and an average price target of $77.67.
+KeyCorp cut their price target on shares of Consolidated Edison from $92.00 to $80.00 and set an “overweight” rating for the company in a report on Tuesday, July 21st.
+Finally, Morgan Stanley increased their price target on shares of Consolidated Edison from $71.00 to $72.00 and gave the stock an “underweight” rating in a report on Friday, August 14th.
+Four equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and two have assigned a buy rating to the company.
+The company has a consensus rating of “Hold” and an average price target of $77.67.

 Consolidated Edison Profile